Concurrent Object Regression: Nonparametric concurrent object regression

-The nonparametric models considered so far are subject to the curse of dimensionality for larger dimensions and also require a tuning parameter.
-Under more stringent modeling assumptions some of these issues can be avoided by a modeling approach that extends the notion of linear relationship to the $X$ direction and will be discussed next.
+The nonparametric CORE model and assumptions considered so far are developed for the case $X(\cdot) \in \reals$.
+For instance, the kernel is assumed to be bivariate, and the weights $s^L$ in~\eqref{eq:SPCL:EST5a} and their estimates in~\eqref{eq:3.101} accommodate a real-valued predictor process.
+The theory can be generalized for $p>1,$ however, there are practical limitations, including the curse of dimensionality, multiple bandwidth choices, and one has to account for correlation and differences in scale between the components of $X(\cdot).$ Under more stringent modeling assumptions some of these issues can be avoided by a modeling approach that extends the notion of linear relationship to the $X$ direction and this will be discussed next section.

-\section{PARTIALLY GLOBAL CONCURRENT OBJECT REGRESSION}
+\section{Partially global concurrent object regression}

-In the Euclidean case, a well-established alternative to nonparametric concurrent regression is a varying coefficient model, where for each fixed time a linear regression of $Y(\cdot)$ on $X(\cdot)$ is assumed.
+In the Euclidean case, a well-established alternative to nonparametric concurrent regression is a global/linear varying coefficient model, where for each fixed time a linear regression of $Y(\cdot)$ on $X(\cdot)$ is assumed.
 This linear regression relation can be described by a global weight function applied to the covariate $X(\cdot)$.
-This can then be adapted for the case where responses are random objects by constructing conditional Fr\'echet means with this same weight function \citep{pete:mull:19}, all while assuming nonlinear dependence between $Y(\cdot)$ and $T$.
+This can then be adapted for the case where responses are random objects, by constructing conditional Fr\'echet means with this same weight function \citep{pete:mull:19}, all while assuming nonlinear dependence between $Y(T)$ and $T$.
 As before, we first study the special case of a Euclidean response and then express the CORE function in \eqref{eq:CORE} as an intermediate target expressed as a weighted Fr\'echet mean, the weights being globally linear in the $X$-direction and locally linear in the $T$- direction.
-This leads to the proposed Partially Global CORE model,
+The partially linear dependence in the $X-$ direction imposes a more structural model than the general conditional Fr\'echet mean defined in~\eqref{model}.
+This leads to the proposed partially global concurrent object regression model, with the Euclidean predictor $X(\cdot) \in\reals^p,$ ($p\geq 1$) and object response $Y(\cdot) \in \Omega,$ at the given points $T=t$ and $X(T)= x$ as

 Here the weight function $s^G$ is given by